We’re adding macarons to our baking basics series!

 I’m revisiting this post to update the pictures with more macaron tips for you to take note of! 🙂

-Macarons remain as my favourite dainty dessert!
+Macarons are my favourite dessert!
 How about you?

 若想阅读中文版本，请在网页的右边 “Google Translate” 点击选择 中文简体 (Chinese Simplified）或 繁体 (Chinese Traditional) 翻译。可能食谱读起来会怪怪的，所以如果有疑问都可以问哦！